wizpizz/fcc-javascript-for-beginners/README.md

 # fcc-javascript-for-beginners
-freeCodeCamp's JavaScript Course for Beginners
+This repository contains every script that has been shown and written in [freeCodeCamp's JavaScript Course for Beginners](https://www.youtube.com/watch?v=PkZNo7MFNFg) on YouTube